kushti/btce-scala/README.md

 btce-scala
 ==========

 Scala Client for BTC-E Trade and Market Data APIs.
 BTC-E is the Cryptocurrencies(Bitcoin/Litecoin/Namecoin/...)
-Broker
+Broker.

 Dependencies
 ------------